ElizaDoesStuff/midterm/README.md

+# This Project is on hold until future notice.

 *Note: Midterm is still very much a work in progress and is in no way complete in its current state.
 All features are subject to change.*

 # About Midterm